pantheon-systems/documentation/source/_docs/guides/launch/03-domains.md

 Once you begin this process, you have:

  - 7 days to complete the challenge response.
-After that, you must issue a new challenge.
+After that, you must create a new challenge.
  - 30 days to adjust DNS values.
 </div>